 Here are three great ways to check out this opportunity, so that you can make an informed decision:

 A few minutes checking these things out made a difference for me.
 Maybe it will do the same for you!
 You might find out that you can do something you never thought you could do.
-You may find that there's a prize inside SBI! for you...
+You may find that there's a prize inside Solo Build It! for you...